 The National Library of France is the national library of the French Republic.
-It is as well as the heir to the royal collections built up since the Middle Ages.
+It is also the heir to the royal collections since the Middle Ages.
 The institution has one of the richest collections in the world.

 Its activities are spread over seven sites.
 The main one is the library on the François-Mitterrand or Tolbiac site on the left bank of the Seine.

 In Tolbiac, the François-Mitterrand library occupies a site of 7.5 hectares for an esplanade of 60,000 m2.
-The building is characterized by four large angular towers of 79 m and twenty-two floors each symbolically representing four open books.
-Each tower has a name: tower of the Times, of the Laws, of Numbers, and of Letters.
+The building has four large angular towers of 79 m and twenty-two floors, each symbolically representing four open books.
+Each tower has a name: of the Times, the Laws, Numbers, and Letters.

 Outside of Paris

 Geographically speaking, the district of La Défense is located outside the limits of the City of Paris.
-But for many, it is indeed part of the French capital, because of its economic and tourist influence.
+But for many, it is part of the French capital because of its economic and tourist influence.

 Indeed, La Défense is Europe’s largest purpose-built business district.
-The district is a showcase of France’s great leap into the 21st century.
-For many visitors to France who come to Paris with a preset image in their mind, the Business District is rather unexpected.
-In fact, its true value lies in its position at the far end of the Historical Axis.
+The district showcases France’s great leap into the 21st century.
+For many visitors to France who come to Paris with a preset image in their mind, the Business District is somewhat unexpected.
+In fact, its actual value lies in its position at the far end of the Historical Axis.